IFCA-Advanced-Computing/frouros/README.md

 ### Data drift

-As a quick example, we can use the iris dataset to which data drift in order to show the use of a data drift detector like Kolmogorov-Smirnov test.
+As a quick example, we can use the iris dataset to which data drift is induced and show the use of a data drift detector like Kolmogorov-Smirnov test.

 ```python
 import numpy as np